jessecambon/jessecambon.github.io/about.md

 #### About Me

-I'm a data scientist at [Lighthouse](https://www.lighthouseglobal.com/) and the creator of the R package [tidygeocoder](https://jessecambon.github.io/tidygeocoder/).
-I have used mainly python and R for my work and have interests in machine learning, Bayesian statistics, natural language processing (NLP), and data visualization.
+I'm a data scientist at [Lighthouse](https://www.lighthouseglobal.com/) where I work on a [machine learning platform for document review](https://www.businesswire.com/news/home/20210201005774/en/Lighthouse-Launches-New-AI-Enhanced-Ediscovery-and-Document-Review-Technology).
+I'm also the creator of the R package [tidygeocoder](https://jessecambon.github.io/tidygeocoder/).
 Tidygeocoder related posts can be found [here](/tag/tidygeocoder) and you can reach me by email <a href="mailto:{{ site.author.email }}">here</a>.

 #### About This Site